HLohr85/Cloud-Security-and-Virtualization/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
--Ansible allows for automatic Continous Integration/Continous Deployment (CI/CD) to the server when there is a change, reducing configuration errors.
+-Ansible allows for Continous Integration/Continous Deployment (CI/CD) and automatically updated a machine in the network when there is a change, thus reducing configuration errors.

 The playbook implements the following tasks:
-- To install Docker you have to connect via SSH port 22 from your host computer to the Jump Box and run *sudo apt install docker.io*
+- Install Docker in the remote computer by connecting via SSH and run **sudo apt install docker.io**
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
+- Install Python3-pip, this will allow us to manage software packages easily.
-- ...
+- Increase memory usage, the elk.yml will allow us to map the system to use more memory.
-- ...
+- Download and launch a Docker ELK container.

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.